 And from our reading in Psalms: Is there a formula for godly parenting?
-If we do “A” (meet the biblical requirements), does God promise us “B” (godly children)?
+If we do A + B (meet certain biblical requirements), does God promise us “C” (godly children)?

 2 Chronicles 11 & 12

 The Truth Will Follow Them

 Verse 19, “Restore us, O LORD God of hosts; cause Your face to shine, and we shall be saved!”